Sant Martí, Biure: History

 In 1044 it was re-consecrated by bishop Guillem Guifré of Urgell, who confirmed its status as an independent parish.
 It is possible that the church was a residence of the Knights Templar from the end of the 12th century until the extinction of the order in the fourteenth century.

-Soon afterwards, as a result of a drop in population in Biure, the church lost its status as an independent parish, and it became part of the parish of Sant Andreu de Sagàs.
-Still, a side chapel and a sacristy were added onto the church at around this time.
+Soon afterwards, due to a population decline in Biure, the church lost its status as an independent parish, and became part of the parish of Sant Andreu de Sagàs.
+Nevertheless, a side chapel and a sacristy were added to the church around this time.

 Around the year 1890, the bishop of Vic, Josep Morgades took a 'majestat' (probably a crucifix of Christ wearing a robe) from the church and placed it in the Episcopal Museum of Vic.
-It is not known whether the piece is still in the museum's collection.
+It is unclear whether the piece remains in the museum's collection.

 The church was restored in the 1950s.